Castlight Health (NYSE:CSLT) Issues FY 2021 Earnings Guidance

-Castlight Health (NYSE:CSLT) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $-0.030-$0.010 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.000.
+Castlight Health (NYSE:CSLT) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of $-0.030-$0.010 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.000.
 The company issued revenue guidance of $135 million-$140 million, compared to the consensus revenue estimate of $138.13 million.Castlight Health also updated its Q4 2021 guidance to EPS.

-Castlight Health (NYSE:CSLT) last posted its quarterly earnings data on Tuesday, November 2nd.
-The software maker reported $0.01 earnings per share for the quarter, topping the consensus estimate of ($0.01) by $0.02.
-Castlight Health had a negative net margin of 6.04% and a negative return on equity of 3.27%.
-Sell-side analysts expect that Castlight Health will post -0.08 EPS for the current fiscal year.
+Castlight Health (NYSE:CSLT) last posted its quarterly earnings data on Monday, November 1st.
+The software maker reported $0.01 EPS for the quarter, beating the Zacks’ consensus estimate of ($0.01) by $0.02.
+Castlight Health had a negative net margin of 6.04% and a negative return on equity of 3.25%.
+As a group, sell-side analysts expect that Castlight Health will post -0.08 EPS for the current year.

-In other Castlight Health news, CFO William Bondurant sold 22,781 shares of the company’s stock in a transaction dated Tuesday, August 17th.
+In related news, CEO Maeve O’meara sold 99,975 shares of the company’s stock in a transaction that occurred on Tuesday, August 17th.
+The shares were sold at an average price of $1.71, for a total value of $170,957.25.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CFO William Bondurant sold 22,781 shares of the stock in a transaction that occurred on Tuesday, August 17th.
 The shares were sold at an average price of $1.71, for a total transaction of $38,955.51.
-Following the completion of the sale, the chief financial officer now directly owns 281,408 shares of the company’s stock, valued at $481,207.68.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Maeve O’meara sold 99,975 shares of the company’s stock in a transaction dated Tuesday, August 17th.
-The shares were sold at an average price of $1.71, for a total transaction of $170,957.25.
+Following the transaction, the chief financial officer now owns 281,408 shares in the company, valued at $481,207.68.
 The disclosure for this sale can be found here.
-Insiders sold a total of 130,495 shares of company stock valued at $223,146 over the last three months.
-17.37% of the stock is owned by corporate insiders.
+Insiders have sold a total of 130,495 shares of company stock valued at $223,146 in the last 90 days.
+16.77% of the stock is currently owned by company insiders.

 Castlight Health, Inc engages in the provision of healthcare information technology solutions.
 It offers health benefits platforms which enables benefit leaders to communicate and measure their programs.
 The company was founded by Todd Y. Park, Bryan E. Roberts and Giovanni M. Colella in January 2008 and is headquartered in San Francisco, CA.